jtpeller/math-book/0-Prologue/1-Numbers.md

 ### Numerals

-Numerals describe the symbols used to represent a number.
+***Numerals*** describe the symbols used to represent a number.
 For instance, $1$ represents having a single item, while $2$ represents two items.
-Numerals are how numbers are displayed for reading.
+Numerals are how numbers are displayed for reading; in other words, how the quantity is represented.
 Representation of numbers is crucial.
-For instance, Arabic numbers include what you probably are familiar with: $0, 1, 2, 3, 4, ...$
+For instance, ***Arabic Numerals*** include what you probably are familiar with: $0, 1, 2, 3, 4, ...$

-Another representation is Roman Numerals.
+Another representation is ***Roman Numerals***.
 It looks like this: $I, II, III, IV, V, VI, VII, VIII, IX, X, ...$ The full table of Roman Numeral symbols and their values is shown in the table below.
 Note that there is no zero.

 | Symbol | Value |
 | ------ | ---- |